 - Select an organization if you belong to more than one.

-When adding a new monitoring point to APM, you are prompted to enter its location.
-This setting provides essential context for the data that the monitoring point collects.
-APM is all about monitoring from the perspective of your end users, and the location setting effectively declares where those users are geographically.
+When adding a new Monitoring Point to APM, you need to specify its location.
+This setting provides essential geographical context for the data that the Monitoring Point collects.

 Cable for Usage monitoring

 In order to use Usage monitoring, the Monitoring Point must be cabled for it:

 - Cable the Monitoring Point for Usage monitoring using one of the following methods: